Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

 Consult the following resources for further information on UDI.

 Burgstahler, S. (Ed.).
 (2015).
 Universal Design in Higher Education: From Principles to Practice.
+Second edition.
 Boston: Harvard Education Press.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs and careers, such as those in science, engineering, mathematics, and technology.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.